opendevshop/devshop/aegir_ansible_inventory/README.md

 For now, the inventory is locked in to use the 'aegir' user.
 Once we have a field on servers we will be able to change this.

+## Using Ansible Playbook

+We've added a playbook.yml file to this repo in an attempt to allow core aegir servers and services to be configured automatically.

+Use the `ansible-playbook` command:

+    $ ansible-playbook playbook.yml -i ansible-inventory.php  -u root

+### Roles

+Install the required galaxy roles using the `install-roles.yml` file:

+    $ ansible-galaxy install -r install_roles.yml

+## Aegir User Role & SSH Key

+Aegir remote servers need to have SSH access and an aegir user, so we've created a role for "aegir-user".

+This role includes setting up the `authorized_keys` file for the remote aegir user, but you must pass it on the command line in the `--extra-vars` option.

+    $ ansible-playbook playbook.yml -l devshop.remote -i ansible-inventory.php  -u root --extra-vars "aegir_user_authorized_keys='ssh-rsa AAAAaaaa aegir@server_master'"

+The `aegir_user_authorized_keys` should be set as the aegir@server_master user's public SSH key.